LUP-LuftbildUmweltPlanung/Areal_prediction_framework/README.md

 # Areal Prediction Framework

-An automated framework for downloading raster data and acquisition dates from WMS servers or geoportals, followed by prediction using a UNet model.
+An automated framework for downloading raster data and acquisition dates from WMS servers or geoportals, followed by prediction the mask over the WMS tiles using a UNet model.

 ## Description